-Under certain circumstances (too many connected users, great volume of transmitted data, low capacity of the Kerio Control host, etc.), viewing of statistics may slow the firewall and data transmission (Internet connection) down.
-Be aware of this fact while opening the statistics.
+Viewing of statistics slow the firewall and data transmission (Internet connection) down.
 Therefore, Kerio Control allows such configuration of statistics that is customized so that only useful data is gathered and useful statistics created.
-It is also possible to disable creation of statistics if desirable.
-This saves performance capacity and disk space on the firewall.

 Statistics settings also affect monitoring of volume of transferred data against user quota.